Setting up LDAP authentication with SASL¶

 ldap_password: secret

-Note the LDAP password (ldap_password
+Note the LDAP password (ldap_password) and bind domain name (ldap_bind_dn).

-service to connect to the LDAP service as admin.
+This allows the saslauthd service to connect to the LDAP service as admin.

 In production, this would not be the case; users should not store administrative passwords in unencrypted files.